Home Projects About

 Findings

 Needs to Simplify Task FlowDonation process from the homepage has repetitive steps.
 This frustrates users, particularly those looking for a quick and straightforward way to contribute.
+We identified the same problem ealier in interaction map.

 Lack of Sharing Options on Social MediaThe site lack an easy sharing option, which limits the ability to engage with a wider audience, particularly younger demographics.

 Ambiguity between PagesThe similarities between fundraising pages with different functionalities has led to user frustration.
+We identified the same problem ealier in interaction map.

 My fundrasing page